zoeskan/MCB185/PYTHON_REFERENCE.md

 + `seqs` is a list of sequences

-## Writing Output ##
+## Print ##

-In MCB185, we write to stdout only.
+In MCB185, we print to stdout only.
 We don't create named files.
-We use f-strings only, and not the printf-style or str.format() constructions found in older Python.
+For formatted text, we use f-strings only, and not the printf-style or str.format() constructions found in older Python.

 | Code                        | Output
 |:----------------------------|:-----------------------------------------